IBM/maximo-labs/docs/connect_device.md

-#  Connecting a Physical Device
+#  Connect a Physical Device
 Now that you have done some initial exploring of the IoT Platform and you have connected a simulated device, it’s time to connect a real, physical device.
 For this exercise you will use a “Nordic Thingy.”
 Learn more about the Nordic Thingy and its various sensors [here](https://www.nordicsemi.com/Software-and-tools/Prototyping-platforms/Nordic-Thingy-52)

 # Before You Begin